duydang2311/suckless-rp/README.md

 We decided to make this public as it is no longer developed and maintained.

+[Here](https://imgur.com/a/CCqj4ZW) is few images of this gamemode I still keep.

 ## What we've done in this gamemode?

 - Player module.